-To give countries a score out of 28, we created eight categories.
+To give countries a score out of 29, we created nine categories.
 Lower scores indicate more biometric intrusion than higher ones.

 The first category was a simple set of five yes or no questions.
 “Yes” answers were allocated one point (or, in the case of banking, two) as they indicated the use of biometrics in a certain area (or lack of protection by law), and “no” answers were given a zero as no biometrics were being collected (or they were being protected by a specific law).

 These questions were: